pivotal/docs-platform-automation/docs/how-to-guides/installing-opsman.md

 The optional inputs are vars used with the config, so we'll get to those when we do `config`.

 Let's start with the config file.
-We'll write an Tanzu Operations Manager VM Configuration file to `opsman.yml`.
+We'll write a Tanzu Operations Manager VM Configuration file to `opsman.yml`.

 The properties available vary by IaaS, for example: